jas0n1iu/lambda-check-eks-info/README.md

 ## Prerequisites

+1. Ensure that your AWS account has the necessary permissions to create CloudFormation stacks, Lambda functions, EventBridge rules, IAM roles, and other required resources.
-1. Create an S3 bucket to store the Excel file containing the EKS cluster information.
+2. Create an S3 bucket to store the Excel file containing the EKS cluster information.
-2. Create a Lambda layer containing the required Python dependencies.
+3. Create a Lambda layer containing the required Python dependencies.
 You can use the provided `deploy-lambda-layer.sh` script to create the layer and obtain its ARN.

 ## Deployment